 Description: Alex had the opportunity to travel to various rural Nebraska communities and work directly with the local hospital’s trauma team, some of which consisted of only a provider and nurse.
 The goal of the project was to provide education to rural trauma teams using the Rural Trauma Team Development Course designed by the American College of Surgeons - Committee on Trauma.
 He worked with our local Trauma Program office to identify the resources at the local hospitals, make arrangements for the class, and participate in educational and outcomes research related to the class.
 In addition, Alex helped to educate these trauma teams about the utilization of tele-trauma within their facility - another area of research.
 Home base was in West Point, NE where Alex also gained clinical experience with the local surgeon, acting as a surgical first assistant.
 This experience allowed him to work directly with trauma surgeons throughout the state and gain an understanding our state trauma system with multiple research possibilities.

 Guidelines, Expectations, and Application Information

-**The application cycle for Summer 2018 is now OPEN**
+The application cycle for Summer 2019 is currently OPEN